嶋本昭三オフィシャルサイト

 Another series from Shimamoto consists of works that have the Japanese character for “A” somewhere in the canvas.
 Sometimes, the background is white and the Japanese “A” stands out in the center.

-Here it is shown the most valuable work amongst the whole of Shimamoto's production.
+Here is shown the most valuable work amongst the whole of Shimamoto's production.

 The reason is that it contains a piece of the Zen Buddhist priest Sesshu (1420-1506), the foremost master of ink painting in the history of Japan